Descriptions of each category are below. Click on the links below for more information and examples of past entries in those categories.

 Read more about this Category and hear past entries here..

-This is a new category for 2016.
-It was introduced because many songwriters said they had written songs in a older style that they did not think was suitable for a contemporary song competition.
-This category is for these older style songs, for example 60s Pop, 80s Disco, 40s ballads, 50s Rock and Roll.
-90s Brit Pop and anything else that is in an Retro style.
+This is a new category that was introduced because many songwriters said they had written songs in older styles that they did not think were suitable for a contemporary song competition.
+This category is for these older style songs, for example 60s Pop, 80s Disco, 40s ballads, 50s Rock and Roll, 90s Brit Pop and anything else that is in an Retro style.

 World music is a musical category encompassing many different styles of music from around the globe including non-Western folk music, ethnic music, traditional and country specific classical music, indigenous music, neo-traditional music, and cultural mixes (eg a mix of ethnic music and Western pop music).
 Since the term was first used in the eighties it has grown to include hybrid subgenres such as world fusion, global fusion, ethnic fusion and worldbeat.